Unconditionallove47/Portfolio-Website-updated-1/README.md

 Used a similar color pallete to the one i chose for our project 1(brown and greys are easy on the eyes)

+Also have attempted to recreate my whole website from a basic level and not use javascript( we werent using it at the time of the first creation)